liam-wiltshire/talks/hackthesystem/content.md

 ???

-- We're not going to look at really old, attacks that won't work on any half-patched system today
+- The aim of this talk isn't necessarily to show off the newest, crazyiest attacks - there isn't a 'mic drop moment'
+- Instead, we're going to look at the sorts of vulnerabilities that could well be in your system, and the sorts of attacks that an average organisation might see
     - We're not going to look at the crazy-complicated attacks that you're unlikely to see unless you are facebook

 - So, before we look at some actual examples of attacks, I want to help you find vulnerabilities in your own systems, and know what to do when you find one (or have one reported to you)
  - In order to do this, it's often helpful to think like a hacker.